AlbertoIHP/nodejsamazingenerator/README.md

 ## Installation

-Crate a directory like myprojectdirectory
+Crate a directory like myprojectdirectory and then enter it by following code (replace with your project name of course)
 ```bash
 mkdir myprojectdirectory; cd myprojectdirectory
 ```